 Trading volatile currency pairs is not the same as trading other popular pairs such as the GBP/USD.
 You need to come up with a new trading strategy that will not only consider the liquidity of the pairs you are trading but also the risk that you may incur.
 Here are a couple of trading tips that you can use when trading volatile currency pairs.

-- Use a stop loss to limit losses- One of the main reasons for using a stop loss is to avoid making much more losses than you would otherwise incur.
+• Use a stop loss to limit losses- One of the main reasons for using a stop loss is to avoid making any more losses than you would otherwise incur.
 Many traders do not like the idea of using stop losses as they think they can go back to making profits even when they are on the verge of making losses.
 But a stop loss will prevent you from losing all your capital.

-- Use a trailing stop to lock in profits- A trailing stop is ultimately different from the take-profit order that most traders use to lock in profits.
+• Use a trailing stop to lock in profits- A trailing stop is ultimately different from the take-profit order that most traders use to lock in profits.
 With a trailing stop, the take profit continues moving forward if the market goes up and is favorable until the market starts declining.
 Once the market starts declining, the stop loss order is raised to the trailing stop prices and the order is completed.

-- Set your maximum daily risk- Another simple way to trade volatile currency pairs is by setting your maximum daily risk by using the following formula:
+• Set your maximum daily risk- Another simple way to trade volatile currency pairs is by setting your maximum daily risk by using the following formula:

 (1 + 10% of the current price) x 100 / stop loss percentage = maximum daily long position risk/maximum daily short position risk.